Student nurses hired for Vanderbilt’s pandemic relief team

 With uncertainty about the intensity of the COVID-19 pandemic continuing into this summer, 15 of Lipscomb University’s student nurses have been hired onto the Vanderbilt University Medical Center COVID-19 temporary labor pool.

-The students, ranging from May graduates to December 2021 future graduates, have been hired for an eight-week period as care partners, non-licensed care providers who assist the nursing staff in taking vital signs, blood pressure and taking temperatures, said April Kapu, professor at Vanderbilt University School of Nursing and associate nursing officer, director, advanced practice, who is overseeing the central labor pool for Vanderbilt’s nurses at this time.
+The students, ranging from May graduates to December 2021 future graduates, were originally hired for an eight-week period as care partners, non-licensed care providers who assist the nursing staff in taking vital signs, blood pressure and taking temperatures, said April Kapu, professor at Vanderbilt University School of Nursing and associate nursing officer, director, advanced practice, who is overseeing the central labor pool for Vanderbilt’s nurses at this time.

 Vanderbilt began preparing for an intense surge of coronavirus cases in mid-March, said Kapu.
 In a two-week period the medical center reached out to various universities and facilities throughout the area and hired 460 people for the temporary COVID team.

-“If you have a challenge of more patients, then having an extra pair of hands in invaluable,” said Cochler.
+“If you have a challenge of more patients, then having an extra pair of hands in invaluable,” said Kapu.
 “And they are able to learn so much.
 They hear the discussions on rounds.
 They will see in real-time how we are learning about this new disease.
 Every day there is a new study released or a new treatment recommended.
 If there is ever a time to be in a learning environment, it is certainly now.”

 Lipscomb senior Rojeda Merani, a member of the nursing relief team, was originally accepted into Vanderbilt Experience: Student Nurse Internship Program (VESNIP), a six-week program during the summer that allows student nurses to work in a variety of clinical settings.